A BOLTON telecoms firm has become the sponsor of the SME of the Year category in this year’s Bolton and Bury Business Awards.

 After a year, he moved to TV and Video Direct in 2005.

-Within his first month, he was managing the internal element of the commercial department Bromand through process innovation, helped drive the annual turnover from £2 million to £5 million within two years.
+Within his first month, he was managing the internal element of the commercial department Bromand through process innovation, helped drive the annual turnover from £2 million to £5 million within

 It was his time there which kick-started his entrepreneurial spirit and led him to co-found Comms Consult.